 Framework for Transition to Successor IANA Functions Operator

 The CWG-Stewardship recommends the continuation, with modifications, of the current transition framework for the IANA Functions should it be, for whatever reason, necessary for the IANA Functions to be transitioned from the incumbent IFO to a successor IFO.
-This framework would be set forth in the ICANN-PTI Contract and would be based upon the current NTIA-ICANN contract clause C.7.3, “Plan for Transition to Successor Contractor.”
+This framework will be set forth in the ICANN-PTI Contract and will be based upon the current NTIA-ICANN contract clause C.7.3, “Plan for Transition to Successor Contractor.”
 The transition framework should be part of the operations and management of the IANA Functions going forward and be considered part of the operator’s business contingency and continuity of operations planning.
 This is a framework only and it is expected – as per the following recommendations – that a full plan will be developed post-IANA Stewardship Transition.
 The principles and recommendations for the future evolution of the Framework for Transition to Successor IANA Functions Operator include:

 The integrity, stability, and availability of the IANA Functions must be the core concern during any transition of the IANA Functions.